-NOTICE OF ANNUAL MEETING OF SHAREHOLDERS SEPTEMBER 5, 2018
+NOTICE OF ANNUAL MEETING OF SHAREHOLDERS SEPTEMBER 4, 2019

 Time 7:00 p.m.
-Central Daylight Time on Wednesday, September 5, 2018 Place Daktronics, Inc. 201 Daktronics Drive Brookings, South Dakota 57006 Items of Business To elect three Directors to serve for a three-year term that expires on the date of the Annual Meeting of Shareholders in 2021 or until their successors are duly elected; To conduct an advisory approval of the Company's executive compensation; To ratify the appointment by the Audit Committee of the Board of Directors of Deloitte & Touche, LLP as our independent registered public accounting firm for the Company for fiscal 2019; and To approve an amendment to our Employee Stock Purchase Plan.
-Record Date You are entitled to vote if you were a shareholder of record at the close of business on July 2, 2018.
+Central Daylight Time on Wednesday, September 4, 2019

+Place Daktronics, Inc.

+201 Daktronics Drive

+Brookings, South Dakota 57006

+Items of Business

+- 1. To elect two Directors to serve for a three-year term that expires on the date of the Annual Meeting of Shareholders in 2022 or until their successors are duly elected; - 2.
+To conduct an advisory (non-binding) approval of the Company's executive compensation; and - 3.
+To ratify the appointment by the Audit Committee of the Board of Directors of Deloitte & Touche, LLP as our independent registered public accounting firm for the Company for fiscal 2020.

+Record Date You are entitled to vote if you were a shareholder of record at the close of business on July 8, 2019.

 Annual Meeting All shareholders are invited to attend the Annual Meeting in person.

 Voting by Proxy Even if you plan to attend the Annual Meeting, please submit a proxy as soon as possible so that your shares can be voted at the Annual Meeting in accordance with your instructions.
-Shareholders may vote their shares: over the Internet; by telephone; or by mail.
+Shareholders may vote their shares:

+- over the Internet;

+- 2. by telephone; or

+- 3. by mail.